 PSAT/National Merit Qualifying Test Information

-This fall Batavia High School will host the PSAT on Wednesday October 16th for junior students.
+This fall Batavia High School will host the PSAT on Wednesday October 13th for junior students.
 This test is approximately 2 hours and 45 minutes long and takes place during the school day.
 This test is practice for the SAT and will determine if students qualify for National Merit Scholarships.
 This is the only time and date this test will be given.
 This test is completely optional for students and you must register and pay ($24) to take the exam.
 Registration will close on September 20th.
-Students who need accommodations must register by September 10th to ensure proper materials are ordered.

 Seats are limited and will be offered to JUNIOR students on a first come, first served basis.
 Once all the seats are filled, a wait list will open for any interested juniors, sophomores or freshman.
 Junior students will be given priority for seats.